 Were you looking forward to that pregnancy “glow” but not seeing it?
 You’re not alone.
-While a handful of women might look “radiant”, the majority of expectant moms will encounter some major skin problems when pregnant.
-From acne to stretch marks to vein changes to discolored skin, there are a number of pregnancy skin afflictions.
+While a handful of women might look “radiant,” the majority of expectant moms will encounter some major skin problems when pregnant.
+From acne to stretch marks to vein changes to discolored skin, there are a number of pregnancy symptoms that afflict the skin.
 Why?
-Hormone fluctuations are mostly to blame, in addition to increased blood flow to the skin, and stretched skin and blood vessels.
+Hormone fluctuations are mostly to blame, in addition to increased blood flow to the skin, stretched skin, and blood vessels.
 Here’s what else to expect from your skin when you’re expecting.

 Why do you get acne during pregnancy?

-What to do about stretch marks during pregnancy?
+What can you do about stretch marks during pregnancy?